Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to surface mediated coupling: Introduction

 The control of mechanical vibrations in mesoscopic objects has a long-lasting and fruitful history in the context of classical physics.
-In recent years, the suggestion that the very same systems could serve as a basis for investigation of quantum-related effects has been gaining momentum.
 Nanomechanics, optomechanics, quantum acoustics are fields of growing interest from fundamental as well as practical perspectives, with highlighted applications to sensing~\cite{Craighead_Science2000, Ekinci_RSI2005, Moser_NNano2014} or to information processing~\cite{OConnell_Nature2010,Teufel_Nature2011,Hatanaka_NNano2014,Riedinger_Nature2018}.
-The development of such complex mechanical architectures requires an exquisite engineering of, and a control over, the vibration properties of the mechanical resonators at play.
-This entails, amongst other, coherent control of their oscillations~\cite{Faust_NPhys2013,Okamoto_NPhys2013}, fine-tuning of their coupling characteristics to other mechanical systems or to other physical degrees of freedom~\cite{Bagci_Nature2014,Golter_PRX2016,Villa_APL2017}, or control over dissipative and non-linear effects~\cite{Westra_PRL2010,Mahboob_NL2015}.
+The development of such complex mechanical architectures requires exquisite engineering of, and a control over, the vibration properties of the mechanical resonators at play.
+This entails, among other things, coherent control of their oscillations~\cite{Faust_NPhys2013,Okamoto_NPhys2013,Cadeddu_NL2016}, fine-tuning of their coupling characteristics to other mechanical systems or to other physical degrees of freedom~\cite{Bagci_Nature2014,Golter_PRX2016,Villa_APL2017}, or control over dissipative and non-linear effects~\cite{Westra_PRL2010,Mahboob_NL2015}.
 Several works report on successful implementation of coherent manipulation of the mechanical features of micro- or nano-systems, based on coupling induced by effects as diverse as sheer mechanical coupling, radiation-pressure, stress or strain-mediated coupling, within the frames of linear or non-linear interactions~\cite{Faust_PRL2012,Villanueva_PRL2013,Mathew_NNano2016,Cha_NNano2018}.
-The combination of different resonators in addition allows considering a scaling up of the underlying principles to resonator arrays, and hence to processing systems with a higher level of elaborateness~\cite{Matheny_PRL2014,Zhang_PRL2012, Bagheri_PRL2013,Zhang_PRL2015}.
-Recently, the vibration of the surface of a supporting substrate itself has been considered as a potential vector for quantum information transport, an idea that has come true in classical bulk or surface acoustic wave devices cooled down to cryogenic temperatures~\cite{Gustafsson_Science2014,Manenti_PRB2016,Chu_Science2017,Noguchi_PRL2017,Bolgar_PRL2018,Kervinen_PRB2018,Moores_PRL2018}.
-In this context, we propose to highlight the capability of a hybrid platform merging SAW and coupled mechanical resonators allowing in a reciprocal manner to coherently control the resonator motion and to manipulate surface acoustic wave (SAW) propagation at a sub-wavelength scale.
-Partly inspired by plasmon hybridization and coupling mechanisms~\cite{Nordlander_NL2004a, Nordlander_NL2004b, Funston_NL2009}, we explore a coupling process involving the first flexural modes of two mechanical resonators excited by SAW impinging at different incidence angles.
-We first investigate an experimental system mimicking the behavior of plasmonic nanoparticle dimers by adopting a small separation distance between the mechanical resonators.
-Direct imaging of the vectorial nature of the interaction reveal an unexpected coupling scheme that can be tuned from near-field-like coupling to sheer surface-mediated mechanical coupling.
-Hybridization of the traveling surface wave with the resonating pillars also results in the possibility to manipulate the elastic energy distribution at the substrate surface.
-These results, obtained at room temperature and ambient pressure, illustrate the potential of the proposed platform for the coherent and highly-localized control of mechanical vibrations.
+Additionally, the combination and coupling of different resonators opens prospects for the scaling up of such systems to network sizes, potentially leading to highly elaborate processing systems~\cite{Matheny_PRL2014,Zhang_PRL2012, Bagheri_PRL2013,Zhang_PRL2015} or to the observation of extended modes that can be engineered by controlling the resonators' individual features~\cite{Zalalutdinov_APL06,Sun_APL10}.
+The vibration of the surface of a supporting substrate itself has also recently been considered as a potential vector for quantum information transport, an idea that has come true in classical bulk or surface acoustic wave devices cooled down to cryogenic temperatures~\cite{Gustafsson_Science2014,Manenti_PRB2016,Chu_Science2017,Noguchi_PRL2017,Bolgar_PRL2018,Kervinen_PRB2018,Moores_PRL2018}.
+This expands the potential of SAW devices as information conveyors beyond their already ubiquitously use in modern wireless telecommunication systems~\cite{Morgan2007}.